Office: MO 300B

 B.A., English, Yale University, magna cum laude

-“A Response to Addie Bundren: Marilynne Robinson’s Lila and the Shape of Public Discourse.”
+“A Response to Addie Bundren: Restoring Generosity to the Language of Civil Discourse in Marilynne Robinson’s Lila.”
 Studies in the Novel.
 Forthcoming.

 “For Those ‘Who Could Not Bear to Look Directly at the Slaughter’: Morrison’s Home and the Novels of Faulkner and Woolf.”
 African-American Review 49.4 (Winter 2016): 343-359.